amore-lab/terms/index.md

 **Repeat Infringer Policy**.
 In accordance with the DMCA and other applicable law, dotdotdot has adopted a policy of terminating, in appropriate circumstances and at our sole discretion, users who are deemed to be repeat infringers. dotdotdot may also at its sole discretion limit access to the Services or terminate the registrations of any users who infringe any intellectual property rights of others, whether or not there is any repeat infringement.

-Third Party Websites and Services

-The Services or third parties may provide links or other access to other sites and resources on the Internet or to third-party applications. dotdotdot has no control over such sites, resources or applications and dotdotdot is not responsible for and does not endorse them.
+**Third Party Websites and Services.** The Services or third parties may provide links or other access to other sites and resources on the Internet or to third-party applications. dotdotdot has no control over such sites, resources or applications and dotdotdot is not responsible for and does not endorse them.
 You acknowledge and agree that dotdotdot will not be responsible or liable, directly or indirectly, for any damage or loss caused by reliance on any content, events, goods or services available on or through any such sites, resources or applications.
 Any dealings you have with third parties found while using the Services are between you and the third party, and you agree that dotdotdot is not liable for any loss or claim that you may have against any such third party.

-**Indemnity and Release**

-You agree to release, indemnify and hold dotdotdot and its affiliates and their officers, employees, directors and agents harmless from any and all losses, damages, and expenses of any kind arising out of or relating to your use of the Services.
+**Indemnity and Release.** You agree to release, indemnify and hold dotdotdot and its affiliates and their officers, employees, directors and agents harmless from any and all losses, damages, and expenses of any kind arising out of or relating to your use of the Services.
 Without limiting the foregoing, the release and indemnification described above includes reasonable attorneys’ fees, rights, claims, actions of any kind and injury (including death) arising out of or relating to your use of the Services.

 If you are a California resident, you waive California Civil Code Section 1542, which says: